wjgoarxiv/Autogasuptake/README.md

 - `pyfiglet`
 - `tabulate`

+## **Features**
+- Can polish the raw data file
+- z value calculation based on Peng-Robinson & Redlich-Kwong EOS models
+- Can calculate the gas uptake based on the z value
+- Supply various user options
+- Can decorate the graph with research figure style
+- Can export the graph as a png, pdf, or svg file

 ## **How to Install**
 It is easy to install **Autogasuptake**.
 Just use `pip` or `pip3` to install it.
 ```bash